niuus/Snes9xRX/README.md

 TurboMode increases the playback speed of the game by about 2x.
-To use it, simply press and hold right on the C-stick (yellow control stick on the Gamecube controller), the right analog stick (Wii Classic Controller/Pro), or the ZL button (Wii U Pro Controller) for as long as you want gameplay to be faster.
+To use it, simply press and hold right on the C-stick (yellow control stick on the Gamecube controller) or the right analog stick on the Wii Classic Controller / Wii Classic Controller Pro / Wii U Pro Controller for as long as you want gameplay to be faster.
 Release the stick/button whenever you want normal playback speed to resume.

 ## IMPORTING AND EXPORTING SRAM